yashshah4/Data-Science-Projects/README.md

 Skills tested: tkinter, PostgreSQL, psycopg2, SQL, canvas, frames, labels & buttons

 Project description :In this project we built a destop GUI application in Python that could connect and interact with PostgreSQL database.
 PostgreSQL is a widely used relational database management system that is particularly famous for its scalability.
 While CML is generally a good option to interact and work with databases, a GUI application would reduce the entry barrier for novice users.
 This project builds a simple application for so that user could easily add data to the database using data entry fields, have an overview of the data in the table and search for a particular entry using the search field.

+## Data collection

+1. Scraping IMDB for details of top 50 movies for a specified timeframe

+Skills tested: Web-Scraping, bs4, BeautifulSoup, Pandas, Numpy, HTML parsing

+Project description :In this project we scrape the IMDB website for top 50 movies for each year between the specified timeframe.
+Using the BeautifulSoup module, we parse the HTML data and then transform it to extract only key information from each tag.
+We then format it for clear articulation and store the data in a dataframe.
+We can use this dataframe to create tables & store them in a database like PostgreSQL.